-Crafton Hills College participates in the Federal Pell Grant Program, which provides federal grants of approximately \$5,550 per year for students, depending upon the financial ability of the family and/or individual to contribute to the cost of higher education (as determined by a federal methodology).
+Crafton Hills College participates in the Federal Pell Grant Program, which provides federal grants of approximately \$5,750 per year for students, depending upon the financial ability of the family and/or individual to contribute to the cost of higher education (as determined by a federal methodology).
 Applicants must be US citizens or eligible non-citizens and complete the Free Application for Federal Student Aid (FAFSA) and other required supplemental materials.
 All application materials are available online.
-Students may apply for a Federal Pell Grant any time after January 1, 2010 until May 14, 2011.
+Students may apply for a Federal Pell Grant any time after January 1, 2011 until May 24, 2012 and have a completed file.